Spintronic Neuron Using a Magnetic Tunnel Junction for Low-Power Neuromorphic Computing: NEURON DESIGN AND MATHEMATICAL MODEL

+Please note that although there is magnetoresistance associated with the spin valve portion of the stack, the resistance is negligible compared to the magnetoresistance of the MTJ analyzer, as the contribution from the spin valve is typically several orders of magnitude smaller.

 In the simulations that follow, we have chosen the polarizer magnetization to have an out-of-plane orientation ($\vb{p}_1 =\vu{z}$).
 The analyzer layer magnetization ($\vb{p}_2$) was selected to have an in-plane orientation.
-The free layer is considered isotropic ($\vb{B}_\text{A}= 0$) and is subject to a demagnetization field $\vb{B}_\text{d} = 1$~T in the $-\vu{z}$ direction, as well as an external field $\vb{B}_\text{ext}$ with a magnitude of 1 mT in the $-\vu{x}$ direction.
+The free layer is considered isotropic ($\vb{B}_\text{A}= 0$) and is subject to a demagnetization field $\vb{B}_\text{d} = 1$~T in the $-\vu{z}$ direction, as well as an external field $\vb{B}_\text{ext}$ with a magnitude of 3 mT in the $\vu{x}$ direction.
 This configuration resembles one that was previously fabricated and characterized in an experimental study {[}Houssameddine, 2007{]}.
 It was chosen because the free layer magnetization is in-plane at equilibrium while exhibiting out-of-plane precession.
 With this setup, the derivation of the ANE can be clearly demonstrated.
-In addition, other geometries of MTJs can also serve as spintronic neurons, as shown in simulations by {[}Rodrigues, 2023{]}.
-The following sections aim to inspire further research within the broader spintronics and MRAM community to develop neuromorphic hardware based on spiking neurons that can be integrated with CMOS and other conventional computing platforms.
+Other MTJ geometries can also serve as spintronic neurons, as shown in simulations by {[}Rodrigues, 2023{]}.
+The following sections aim to inspire further research in the spintronics and MRAM community to develop neuromorphic hardware based on spiking neurons that can integrate with CMOS and other conventional computing platforms.

+It should be noted that the spin-transfer torque from the analyzer layer is not included in (\ref{llgs}) due to the in-plane orientation of $\vb{p}_2$, as its contribution to the spin-transfer torque is, in general, negligible compared to $\vb{p}_1$.
+We have included a section in the supplementary material to further address minor quantitative changes due to $\vb{p}_2$.